8 Unique Train Travel Routes in Southern France (Local Picks)

 Here are a few things I always make sure to do when I get to Nice:

-The train ticket for this leg is surprisingly affordable, often costing around €6.70.
-It’s a great example of how accessible the French Riviera is by public transport.
-You can easily spend your morning exploring Antibes and then catch a lunchtime train to Nice, giving you the whole afternoon to start discovering the city.
+The train ticket for this leg is surprisingly affordable.
+The ticket price usually stays around €6.70 for this route.
+The French Riviera shows its public transport system accessibility through this excellent demonstration.
+You can easily spend your morning exploring Antibes.
+Then, catch a lunchtime train to Nice, giving you the whole afternoon to start discovering the city.

-6. Nice to Monaco
+Nice to Monaco

 Here are a few things I usually try to fit in: